 Travelling time: 12 hrs

-For adventurous souls there is Tiger dam where they can partake in activities like para-sailing and rock climbing.
+Absorbing spirituality by visiting ancient temples is one of the best things to do in Gwalior.
+Take any side to walk in Gwalior, and something fascinating will welcome you.
+For adventurous souls there is Tiger dam where they can partake in activities like parasailing and rock climbing.
 Shopping in Gwalior is fun too.
-The local markets of Gwalior sell colorful dolls and toys, ornaments, lacquer ware, wall hangings, handmade carpets, dokra figurines, tribal wooden jewelry, Chanderi saris and other traditional fabric, silverware, brassware and leather products.
+The local markets of Gwalior sell colorful dolls and toys, ornaments, lacquer ware, wall hangings, handmade carpets, dokra figurines, tribal wooden jewelry, Chanderi sarees and other traditional fabric, silverware, brassware and leather products.

 Distance from Delhi: Around 350